 One thing I'll add here, read you juicer's instructions before diving in.
 What works in mine might not work in your model.
+There are a range of different types of juicers, and a range of ways they extract juice.

 Almond Milk: Soak 1 cup / 5 oz almonds overnight, covered, in filtered water.
 Drain.
 Add three cups water, and ladle into juicer.
 This produces a full-bodied almond milk.
 If you like it a bit thinner, go with 4 cups water.
 The flavor really sings when you season it with a touch of salt and sugar.
 Just go with your taste buds, until it tastes good to you.
 Makes about 3 1/2 cups.
 Also, be sure to keep the meaty by-product of making the almond milk, just scrape it out of the juicer.
 Salt it a bit, and it's a great homemade almond butter.